z4kn4fein/stashbox/docs/usage/advanced-registration.md

 <!-- panels:start -->

 <!-- div:left-panel -->
-### Factory with parameter override
+### Factories with parameter overrides
 Suppose you'd want to use custom parameters for your service's instantiation rather than captured variables in lambda closures.
-In that case, you can register a `Func<>` delegate that you can use with parameters at resolution time.
+In that case, you can register a `Func<>` delegate with parameters that you can use to pass your dependencies at resolution time.

 ?> This example is about pre-registered factories; however, the container can also implicitly [wrap](advanced/wrappers-resolvers?id=func) your service in a `Func<>` without pre-registering.
 <!-- div:right-panel -->